 You have seen the gorgeous Instagram photos of eco-friendly swaps, and you know the benefits of living a more sustainable life are massive.
 But how can you get started and begin making an impact right now?
 Because the goal of eco-friendly living is to lessen your impact on the environment in the most sustainable way for you.
 And to lead by example, so others follow your lead as an ambassador.

-Eco-friendly living for beginners can be complicated because there are so many things everyone can start doing right away to become more sustainable.
+Eco-friendly living for beginners can be complicated because there are so many ways to become more sustainable.

 And that fact is the blessing and curse of eco-friendly living.
 With so much information out there on how to live more sustainably, what does a beginner do first?